 Comparative Studies Major, Focus in Folklore (Formerly, Concentration in Folklore)

-(This webpage is currently under review to reflect current programming and course offerings across OSU.
+Please note that this webpage is currently under review to reflect current programming and course offerings across OSU.

 In this new program, the core area of focus could be Folklore for students interested in specializing in folklore.
 The list below is an overview of how students might design their major coursework to achieve a core area of focus in folklore studies; please visit the Department's requirements page for more detailed information.